AndrewJBateman/angular-tailwind-sncf/README.md

 ## :books: General info

+* [Transloco](https://ngneat.github.io/transloco/) internationalization (i18n) library for Angular used to enable user to switch between English, Spanish and French
 * About and Contact pages give more information on app using Tailwind CSS cards
 * To build for production Tailwind’s purge option is used to tree-shake unused styles and optimize final build size.
 * [rxjs take(1) operater](https://advancedweb.hu/rxjs-the-differences-between-first-take-1-and-single/) used to take first element from the Unsplash & Github observable streams then close them, so unsubscribing is not necessary.
 * The Github API does not require an API key for a basic user profile search.
-* The Navitia API does require an API key
+* The Navitia API does require an API key.
+It is a HATEOAS API that returns JSON formated results.

 ## :camera: Screenshots